Andrew-Bourgeois/nosql-challenge/README.md

 ### **INSTRUCTIONS**
 * Clone the repository to your local machine
 * cd into the "nosql-challenge' directory.
+* make sure MongoDB is started
 * The Jupyter Notebooks for the project are 'NoSQL_analysis_setup.ipynb' and 'NoSQL_analysis_solution.ipynb'
+* The postGres database was created using pgAdmin4 and the schema.
+* Additionally the CSVs were imported into the tables using pgAdmin4.

 ### **BACKGROUND**
 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
 You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.